Be honest, are you totally happy with your holiday rental business?

 When it comes to your changeover system are you doing the cleaning yourself?
 You know you should outsource it as there are better ways you could be spending your business time.
 But each Friday you reach for the mop and bucket and away you go.

 If this is getting to you and you curse it each time, guess what – the power is with you to change this.
 Why not spend those four hours on your marketing instead?
-On taking steps to move away from the big listing sites.
+On taking steps to move away from the big listing sites?

 If you’re sick of scratting around, managing your bookings on bits of paper, take time to set up a proper system.
 It needn’t be hard or complicated, an Excel spreadsheet will suffice.

 Or do you bury your head when it comes to looking at the figures?
 You know you should do better!
-But in your head you’ve grown it into a mammouth task that is now just too big to tackle.
+But in your head you’ve grown it into a mammoth task that is now just too big to tackle.
 But if you want to bring together a profitable holiday rental business, it’s time to stop running it on the hoof.

 Time to look at your systems and spend time now streamlining them.